(first posted 1/26/2018)

 The Falcon’s 4.0 I6 was completely overhauled, becoming the first double overhead cam Falcon engine and the first with variable cam timing.
 The new engine, christened Barra, produced a class-leading 244 hp at 5000 rpm and 280 ft-lbs at 3250 rpm.
 It was a distant relative of the original Falcon’s six but its effortless power and smooth delivery were resolutely modern, although fuel economy was mediocre with a combined rating of around 20 mpg.
 There was also a factory LPG variant, a popular option with cabbies because of the low price of LPG.
 It was detuned slightly, to 209 hp and 274 ft-lbs.

 There were many other mechanical enhancements.
 The chassis claimed to be 88% stiffer.
-The brakes used larger diameter discs than before and all Falcons used discs at all four wheels (the Taurus had standard rear drum brakes).
+The brakes used larger diameter discs than before and all Falcons used discs on all four wheels (the Taurus had standard rear drum brakes).
 The four-speed automatic now also featured a manual shift mode, known as Sequential Sports Shift.
 Again, this was rolled out across the range, although a five-speed manual remained available in the base XT and the sports models.

 XR6 Turbo photo courtesy of Jeremy